 I’m not sure what I was expecting from this tea, but it isn’t what I expected.
 I did expect a floral aroma, and I got one.
 It smells like jasmine, but not JUST jasmine.
 It almost seems like a jasmine/dandelion blend to me.
 Similarly, the flavor isn’t a true jasmine, and certainly isn’t what I expect from a green tea.

 I honestly try to give everything a fair shake, but this is the first tea that I legitimately couldn’t stomach.
-While I want to drink what I received, I found this to taste to much like drinking grass.
+While I want to drink what I received, I found this to taste too much like drinking grass.
 Whatever else it might be, this tea is the first thing I would consider a complete failure from what Sips by™ has sent me.
-Note that I don’t consider this a failure on their part; a significant portion of their service is trial and error as they adjust to your tastes.
+Note that I don’t find this a failure on their part; a significant portion of their service is trial and error as they adjust to your tastes.
 In this case, they have an easy adjustment; I don’t like drinking grass!

 #4 Darjeeling Earl Grey by teapigs

 As far as breakfast teas go, I’ve always been a fan of Earl Grey.
-That said, I do have my favorites and many companies don’t seem to do Earl Grey justice.
+That said, I do have my favorites, and many companies don’t seem to do Earl Grey justice.
 While this isn’t my favorite, it is an excellent option.
 It’s smooth but with a smoky/sweet flavor, not unexpected from a Darjeeling tea.
 This particular tea gets almost perfect reviews across the board, and it’s not hard to see why.
 It’s a very well blended tea, that is a pleasure to drink.
 Especially for the price, it’s well worth buying; my traditional Earl Grey is slightly more expensive.
 I haven’t decided if it will become a mainstay, but it has been a pleasure to try!

 Bonus: Lemon Yaupon by Asheville Tea Co